 A Word About Cords

 Whichever bulb you decide works for you, having the right cord is important.
-While both incandescent lights and LEDs work with the same lighting strings, it's important that you keep in mind the maximum wattage of 700 watts per stringer, and run no longer than 250 feet of AWG wire no matter how many sockets you have installed.
-Most light stringers are fused so this will not become an issue as the fuse will pop prior to any line melting, but if you are utilizing a non-fused socket of light stringer you need to do the math to know the total amount of bulbs you can use per strand.
+While both incandescent lights and LEDs work with the same lighting strings, it's important that you keep in mind the maximum wattage of 700 watts per stringer, and run no longer than 250 feet of 18 gauge wire no matter how many sockets you have installed.
+Most light stringers are fused so this will not become an issue as the fuse will pop prior to any line melting, but if you are utilizing a non-fused stringer you need to do the math to know the total amount of bulbs you can use per strand.